farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Solution-Architecture.md

 ## Use Case

 Every company has business documents: contracts, memos, presentations, images, spreadsheets.
 Usually these documents lack metadata necessary to be searchable, **as you can see in the image below**.
 Cognitive Search uses the most advanced cognitive capabilities, based on Microsoft's AI Platform, to extract and create enriched metadata about your documents, vastly improving the overall search experience.

+Enterprises may need to search for:

++ Words like "risk" and "fraud" in pdf/word contracts, when they are 10 or less words distant one from the other.
++ Specific people or objects in images.
++ Document content instead of its name, the only option for the situation of the image below.
++ Entities like companies or technologies in memos or reports.
++ Compliance violations like forbidden words or phrases in any document or image.
++ Forms content, handwritten or not.

-This Lab solution addresses this problems, extracting insights from multiple documents formats and languages.
+This Cognitive Search solution addresses these problems, extracting insights from multiple documents formats and languages.